 General Data Protection Regulation “GDPR”

-Cultivate has obtained a GDPR Validation from TrustArc to further demonstrate its ability to assist Customers in complying with their relevant privacy obligations.
-A copy of the validation letter can be provided to Customers upon request.
+Cultivate obtains an annual a GDPR Validation from TrustArc to further demonstrate its ability to assist Customers in complying with their relevant privacy obligations.
+A copy of the latest validation letter can be provided to Customers upon request.

 We have implemented technical and organizational measures to protect your personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access.
 However, no method of transmission over the Internet, and no means of electronic or physical storage, is absolutely secure.
 Thus, we cannot guarantee the absolute security of that information.